Aldo Leopold

 Aldo Leopold (January 11, 1887 – April 21, 1948)

 Aldo Leopold was a pioneering scientist in the fields of forestry, soil conservation, wildlife management, and wilderness preservation.
-He is best known today for his still-influential book A Sand County Almanac.
+He is best known today for his still-influential book A Sand County Almanac and Sketches Here and There.
 According to Robert Finch, “No other single book of American nature writing – with the exception of Walden – has achieved such lasting stature as A Sand County Almanac.
 Since it was first published by Oxford in 1949, one year after the author’s death, it has become an established classic in the field, admired by an ever-growing number of readers, imitated by hundreds of writers, and providing the core for modern conservation ethics.”
-This book is mandatory reading for planet patriots!
+Testimony to its modern relevance is given by noted novelist and essayist Barbara Kingsolver, who in an Introduction written in 2020 commented that A Sand County Almanac” was one of a handful of books that she rereads at least once every decade.
+The book remains a highly accessible meditation that can hep rural and urban people with widely different atttitudes towared nature find common ground.
+This book is mandatory reading for all planet patriots!

 He was an original thinker helping to take conservation to new heights.

-Aldo Leopold’s seminal essay about the “land ethic” has been conceived as a turning point in conservation philosophy.
+Aldo Leopold’s seminal essays about “Thinking Like a Mountain,” and the Land Ethic” has been conceived as a turning point in conservation philosophy.
 He wrote, “we abuse land because we regard it as a commodity belonging to us.
 When we see land as a community to which we belong,we may begin to use it with love and respect… A thing is right when it tends to preserve the integrity, stability, and beauty of the biotic community.
 It is wrong when it tends otherwise.”

 Leopold was a co-founder of The Wilderness Society.